Jorginho (footballer, born 1964): International

-Coaching career
+Managerial career

 Jorginho started his coaching career with his first club America in December 2005.
 In the following year, he was appointed Dunga's assistant at the Brazil national team, remaining with the role until 2010.

 On 30 August 2010, Jorginho was announced as the new Goiás head coach.
 Dismissed on 8 November, he was appointed head coach of Figueirense the following 1 March.

 On 21 December 2011, Jorginho left Figueira and was named at the helm of Kashima Antlers, a club he already represented as a player.
 He returned to Brazil on 17 March 2013, being appointed Flamengo head coach, but was sacked on 6 June.

 Jorginho was subsequently in charge of Ponte Preta and Al-Wasl before being named head coach of former club Vasco on 16 August 2015.
 Despite failing to avoid relegation, he was maintained and won the 2016 Campeonato Carioca; after achieving immediate promotion, he resigned on 28 November 2016.

 On 1 June 2017, Jorginho was appointed head coach of Bahia, but his reign only lasted nearly two months.
 The following 21 May he replaced fired Marcelo Chamusca at the helm of Ceará, but resigned on 4 June after alleging "personal reasons"; the day after his resignation, he was announced back at Vasco.

 Jorginho was fired on 13 August 2018, after only 10 matches.
 During the 2019 season, he coached second division sides Ponte Preta and Coritiba, achieving top tier promotion with the latter side but still leaving on 11 December after failing to agree new terms.

 On 21 August 2020, Jorginho was named back at the helm of Coritiba, replacing sacked Eduardo Barroca.
 He was himself relieved from his duties on 25 October, with the club in the relegation zone.

 On 5 April 2021, Jorginho was appointed head coach of Atlético Goianiense still in the top tier.
 He resigned on 15 May, after just 13 matches.

 On 3 July 2021, Jorginho took over first division newcomers Cuiabá.
 He managed to keep the club in the first division, but left when his contract ended after failing to agree new terms.

 On 16 May 2022, Jorginho returned to Atlético, replacing sacked Umberto Louzer, but was himself dismissed on 27 August.
 On 5 September, he returned to Vasco in the second tier, and left on 10 November after achieving promotion.

+On 25 March 2024, Jorginho has accepted an offer from Buriram United in the Thai League, with the team's aim being to win the domestic championship and succeed in the AFC Champions League.
+On 27 July, he returned to Coritiba for a third spell as head coach, but departed by mutual consent on 11 November.